 But this site is not just here to celebrate the stories and artwork of the Masters of the Universe.
 My collection of vintage figures has been photographed for your enjoyment, including a number of factory variants.

 Photos of the toys have been arranged by faction: Heroic Warriors; Evil Warriors; the Evil Horde and the Snake Men.
-Captions have been added to provide context.
-You will also find scans of the packaging cross-sell art.
+Captions have been added to provide context on the photos (might not be visible on mobile devices).